 Doctoral courses

-Last changed: 20 March 2024
+Last changed: 30 July 2024

 A doctoral education at SLU contains both subject courses and basic courses for transferable skills (e.g. courses in ethics, philosophy of science and pedagogics).
-By clicking on the green button below you will be able to search among all doctoral courses organised by SLU.
+By clicking on the green button below you will be able to search among ALL doctoral courses organised by SLU.
 The other links below can be used to find specific information from for example a research school or the basic courses in transferable skills.

 This applies for students admitted after January 1 2013: